We ship in 1 business day. Shipped with USPS First Class Mail.

 |1- 2 feet

 Watering: Watering once a week is usually enough in the Spring.
 You may need to water more often during dry, windy weather.
 Slow, deep watering helps the root system grow strong.

-Fertilizing: When the green onion plants have 5-6 leaves, you may optionally apply fertilizer to help grow larger scallions and bigger bulbs.
+Fertilizing: When the onion plants have 5-6 leaves, you may optionally apply fertilizer again to help grow larger plants and bigger bulbs.
+Each leaf forms a ring in the onion bulb.
+More leaves means more rings and larger bulbs.
 Use about 1/2 cup of fertilizer for each 10 feet of onion row.
 Scatter the fertilizer evenly between the rows around the plants.
-Then water the green onions after adding the fertilizer.
+Then water the onions after adding the fertilizer.

-Insecticides: Green onions have few insect problems.
+Insecticides: Onions have few insect problems.
+However, thrips, which are very tiny insects, may be found between the center leaves.
 Many Insecticides are available in garden centers for use if needed.
 Bt-based insecticides and sulfur are organic options that can be used.
 Sevin is a synthetic insecticide option.
 Before using a pesticide, please read the label and always follow cautions, warnings and directions.

 Diseases: Diseases may be problem on onions.
 Brown leaf tips or brown spots on the middle and lower parts of leaves may be caused by plant diseases.
 Sulfur has fungicidal properties than can help control many diseases.
 Neem oil and other fungicides are available for use.
 Please always follow cautions, warnings, and directions.